Senior Advisors

 Sylvain Charlebois, PhD

-Sylvain Charlebois, PhDBComm, MBA, DBA, Researcher and professor in food distribution and food policy at Dalhousie University
+Sylvain Charlebois, PhDSenior Advisor, Researcher and Professor in food distribution and policy at Dalhousie University

 Dr. Charlebois is also the Senior Director of the Agri-food Analytics Lab, also located at Dalhousie University.
 Before joining Dalhousie, he was affiliated with the University of Guelph’s Arrell Food Institute, which he co-founded.
 Known as “The Food Professor”, his current research interest lies in the broad area of food distribution, security and safety.
 Google Scholar ranks him as one of the world’s most cited scholars in food supply chain management, food value chains and traceability.